Redundancy negotiations

 Obviously, the more your employer is offering you, the less useful it is for you to point out the holes in the redundancy process itself.
 But there nevertheless remains scope for some further negotiating on your part.

-For example, any ex gratia payment offered in an exit package is often negotiable.
-If ex gratia pay isn’t negotiable, then you can focus on other areas such as bonus payments, the termination date, share options and holiday pay as points for you to negotiate an increased overall exit package.
+For example, an ex gratia payment offered in an exit package is often negotiable.
+If ex gratia pay isn’t negotiable, then you can focus on other areas such as bonus payments, share options, notice period, notice pay and holiday pay, as points for you to negotiate an increased overall exit package.

 Do employers only have to pay statutory pay for fair redundancies?

-If the redundancy is fair, employers need not pay any more than statutory redundancy pay (see our main redundancy guide) unless a contractually binding policy is in place which sets out the amount to be paid.
-So, in these circumstances, there would probably be no point in trying to negotiate a better redundancy package.
+If your redundancy is fair, employers need not pay any more than statutory redundancy pay unless there is a contractually binding policy in place which sets out a higher amount to be paid.
+So, the first thing to do is to check your organisation’s staff handbook and also your contract to see what, if anything, they say about redundancy pay.
+If neither says anything about enhanced redundancy pay, there would probably be no point in trying to negotiate a better redundancy package.

 Do employers ever pay more than statutory redundancy pay?